CPHSoftware2022/RestaurantService/README.md

 It then has restfull level 3 apis for showing them in the app.

+It is connected to a kafka consumer that handles logging og interactions with the API

 It contains 15 tests of different varieties.